openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

 "With 57 percent (4,501) of the vote, the winner of the Linux.com T-Shirt Design Contest is "The People's Product", designed by Mr. Said Hassan who is a marketing consultant as SADAF Information Technology in Gaza in Palestine.
 "This design represents that the Linux system is the collective work of people and it was done so that others can enjoy a reliable, suitable operating system away from a monopoly.
-So, itâ€™s like a celebration of our efforts: Linux is our product.â€"
+So, it’s like a celebration of our efforts: Linux is our product.”"